iterative/dvc.org/content/blog/2020-03-11-march-20-dvc-heartbeat.md

 > data scientists worked to get a realistic chance at adoption.
 So I ignored, or
 > even explicitly avoided, checking DVC out as the buzz grew.
 I’ve finally
 > checked it out and… it looks like maybe this has legs?
 Metrics tied to
 > branches / versions are a great feature.
-Tying the idea of git-like braches to
+Tying the idea of git-like branches to
 > training multiple models makes the value prop clear.
 The implementation, using
 > Git for code and datafile index storage, while leveraging scalable data stores
 > for data, and trying to reduce overall storage cost by being clever about